 Yesterday i went to the gym, only because i had listed it as one of my disciplines. i worked out very hard.
 This morning i am actually out of bed and off to gym. i am amazed!
-Again, only due to having said i would as part of discipline.
+Again, only due to having said i would do this as part of my declared disciplines.

 i meditated and i was obedient to my demeanor discipline, but i struggled to remain patience and not raise my voice when the children became demanding near the dinner hour.
 While i served dinner, i remembered not to take seconds and passed on the bread.
 But, i felt the boundaries of my discipline when it was time for dessert…i really wanted to eat the brownies i made for my family. i found myself justifying a small brownie, and i came just short of popping a piece into my mouth.
 It was the thought of having to confess here that prevented me from eating it.
 Instead, i took a deep breath and focused on serving my family. i served strawberries to accompany the dessert.
 This gave me a way to partake in dessert with my family while also observing my watchful sustenance discipline. i ate four strawberries and felt such a deep sense of peace that i ‘did it’. my husband commented that i seemed to be carrying myself differently…happier…and i am!

-The circle of i/d is recommended for sisters who have been an active member of the community for 30 days or more, and are ready to commit to a set of self-selected disciplines, offer weekly updates and support the other women in their small circle.
+The circle of i/d is recommended for sisters who have been active members of the community, and are ready to commit to a set of self-selected disciplines, offer weekly updates and support the other women in their small circle.
 If this level of participation appeals to you, please spend some time reflecting on disciplines or goals you would like to explore.
 For suggestions on disciplines, members may review our resource page on suggested disciplines.
-If you are still uncertain about disciplines, we welcome you to seek guidance from your mentor, a moderator of the i/d circle, or any ‘watchful sister’.
-These women can offer their experienced advice on how to get started and answer questions about the i/d circle.
+If you are still uncertain about disciplines, we welcome you to seek guidance from your mentor, a moderator of the i/d circle, or any “watchful sister.”
+These monitored women can offer their experienced advice on how to get started and answer questions about the i/d circle.